Last Updated: June 26, 2024

 Real Estate

-Over the years Reggie has owned several impressive properties, mainly on the west coast.
-His home in Oakland, California was destroyed in a fire in 1988.
-That fire also destroyed a nearby warehouse which housed Jackson's $3.2 million car collection.
+Over the years, Reggie has owned several impressive properties, mainly on the West Coast.
+In 1988, a fire destroyed his home in Oakland, California, and a nearby warehouse, which housed Jackson's $3.2 million car collection.
 He also owns homes in Carmel and Newport Beach, California.

 Reggie Jackson Career Earnings